Instructional Text Across Disciplines: A Survey of Representations, Downstream Tasks, and Open Challenges Toward Capable AI Agents: Conclusion

-The query includes thirteen sub-queries focusing on frequent terms in procedural text research.
+\appendixsection{Database Specific Keyword Settings} The query includes thirteen sub-queries focusing on frequent terms in procedural text research.
 Initially, we used broad keywords like ``procedural text'' and ``instructional text,'' then refined the search to cover common corpora, instruction forms, and tasks.
 The full list is given in Table~\ref{keyword_table}.